-Other important factors that the doctor will consider include whether your child: Has been exposed to secondhand smoke or has a personal history of smokingHas a family history of cardiovascular diseaseHas a sedentary lifestyleHas a poor diet
+Other important factors that the doctor will consider include whether your child has: A history of exposure to secondhand smoke or has a personal history of smokingA family history of cardiovascular diseaseA sedentary lifestyleA poor diet

 By evaluating your child, the doctor can address conditions that are closely linked to cardiovascular problems, like obesity, high cholesterol, and high blood pressure.

-Making your home smoke-free—If you smoke, it is a good idea to quitTalking to your child about the dangers of smoking—If your child smokes, help your child find strategies to quit.
+Making your home smoke-free—If you smoke, it is a good idea to quitTalking to your child about the dangers of smoking—If your child smokes, work with the doctor to help your child find strategies to quit.

 In addition to these lifestyle changes, the doctor may need to prescribe medication if your child is diagnosed with a condition like high blood pressure or high cholesterol.
 No matter what your child’s age or risk factors, there are ways to make each day healthier.
 Creating routines that focus on good nutrition, exercise, and healthy habits can help your child set the stage for a long life and a strong heart.